Working with ALOHA

 - Specify the Levels of Concern (LOCs) you want ALOHA to use when estimating the threat zones or use the default LOCs ALOHA offers.

 As you enter information, ALOHA displays key information in a Text Summary screen.
-Once all of ALOHA's calculations are complete, you can display the results in a variety of graphical outputs (including a threat zone plot).
+Once all of ALOHA's calculations are complete, you can display the results in a variety of graphical outputs (including a threat zone picture).

 Questions: Contact us with questions, comments, or suggestions about ALOHA.